dmbarbour/wikilon/docs/AboutABC.md

 * `{&nat}` - argument is embeddable as natural number
 * `{&lit}` - argument is embeddable as text literal
 * `{&tuple3}` - argument has form `[[A][B][C]]`
+* `{&cond}` - argument is tuple of conditional behaviors
 * `{&aff}` - argument may not be copied
 * `{&rel}` - argument may not be dropped
 * `{:foo}` - anything but `{.foo}` is type error

 However, tokens are not intended for ad-hoc metadata.
-They are meant for runtime applications.

 To support rich, human meaningful type documentation, we might use the [AO layer](AboutAO.md) to attribute type information to subprograms.
 For example, `word.type` may describe the type of `word` in a manner meaningful both to a type checker and a human.
 Type descriptions, in this case, would be first-class computable values.